Pericles: Peloponnesian War

 The causes of the Peloponnesian War have been much debated, but many ancient historians lay the blame on Pericles and Athens.
 Plutarch seems to believe that Pericles and the Athenians incited the war, scrambling to implement their belligerent tactics "with a sort of arrogance and a love of strife".
 (Note: Plutarch describes these allegations without espousing them.
 Thucydides insists, however, that the Athenian politician was still powerful.
 Gomme and Vlachos support Thucydides's view.)
 Thucydides hints at the same thing, believing the reason for the war was Sparta's fear of Athenian power and growth.
-However, as he is generally regarded as an admirer of Pericles, Thucydides has been criticized for bias against Sparta.
+However, as he is generally regarded as an admirer of Pericles, Thucydides has been criticised for bias against Sparta.
 (Note: Vlachos maintains that Thucydides's narration gives the impression that Athens's alliance had become an authoritarian and oppressive empire, while the historian makes no comment for Sparta's equally harsh rule.
 Vlachos underlines, however, that the defeat of Athens could entail a much more ruthless Spartan empire, something that did indeed happen.
 Hence, the historian's hinted assertion that Greek public opinion espoused Sparta's pledges of liberating Greece almost uncomplainingly seems tendentious.
 Geoffrey Ernest Maurice de Ste Croix, for his part, argues that Athens's imperium was welcomed and valuable for the stability of democracy all over Greece.
 According to Fornara and Samons, "any view proposing that popularity or its opposite can be inferred simply from narrow ideological considerations is superficial".)